TO TOP

 Teachers’ beliefs about the determinants of students’ academic achievement

-How well students do in school depends on many factors.
-Also teachers are aware of this.
-We study the importance of teachers' beliefs about the determinants of school success in everyday school life.
-Can every child be good at school or do you need a special aptitude?
-We study the relation between the teachers' beliefs and their behavior and occupational well-being as well as the motivational and emotional development of their students.
-The latter is supported by a research grant from the Deutsche Forschungsgemeinschaft (DFG).
+How well students perform in school depends on many factors.
+Teachers are aware of this.
+We investigate the significance of teachers’ beliefs about the determinants of academic success in the school environment.
+Can every child do well in school, or does it require a special talent?
+We examine both the relationships between teachers’ beliefs and the behavior and professional well-being of teachers themselves, as well as the motivational and emotional development of their students.
+The latter is funded, among others, by a grant from the German Research Foundation (DFG) on the significance of growth and fixed mindsets of teachers (project number: 449022799).

-Further, we pay attention particularly to vulnerable groups of students and differences between subjects.
-For example, we were able to show that low-achieving students are less intrinsically motivated in math if their math teacher believes that children need an innate ability to be really good at math (Heyder, Weidinger, Cimpian, & Steinmayr, 2020 ; Learning and Instruction).
-For our research, we use both secondary data analysis (e.g., of the National Education Panel Study NEPS) as well as experimental study designs and mixed methods approaches.
+We also focus on particularly vulnerable student groups and differences between subjects.
+For example, we have shown that lower-achieving students have less intrinsic motivation for mathematics when their mathematics teacher is convinced that children need an innate talent to be really good at mathematics (Heyder et al., 2020; Learning and Instruction).
+For our research, we use both secondary analyses of existing data (e.g., from the National Educational Panel NEPS) and experimental study designs and mixed-methods approaches.

 Functional use of digital media in children and adolescents

-Digital media are an important part of the children’s and adolescents’ lives in Germany.
-While dysfunctional media use has often been the focus of attention in the past due to its clinical relevance, the state of research on functional use and its promotion is still insufficient.
-As part of the MERCUR-funded network "RuhrNetwork for Functional Digital Media-Use in Children and Adolescents", we work with Stephanie Antons, Magnus Liebherr (University of Duisburg-Essen, cognitive psychology) and Julia Brailovskaia (Ruhr University of Bochum, clinical psychology) on a conceptual understanding of functional media use, explore its psychological mechanisms, and develop measures to promote it.
-Our research aims to contribute to making more use of the chances and possibilities offered by digital media above and beyond offering prevention programs to protect against the risks of a dysfunctional media use.
-A special feature is the interdisciplinary and site-wide approach of the network as well as the focus on the added value that digital media can offer for children’s and adolescents’ lives.
+Digital media are an important part of the lives of children and adolescents in Germany.
+While dysfunctional media use has been frequently studied in the past due to its clinical relevance, the research on functional use and its promotion is still insufficient.
+As part of the MERCUR-funded network “RuhrNetwork for Functional Digital Media-Use in Children and Adolescents” (Ko-2021 0023), we are developing a conceptual understanding of functional media use together with Prof. Dr. Stephanie Antons (now University of Siegen), PD Dr. Magnus Liebherr (University of Duisburg-Essen), and Apl.-Prof. Dr. Julia Brailovskaia (Deutsches Zentrum für Psychische Gesundheit, Bochum/Marburg; RUB).
+We are researching its psychological mechanisms and developing measures to promote it.
+The goal is to contribute to better utilizing the opportunities and possibilities that digital media offer, and not just to protect against the risks of dysfunctional use through prevention offers.